FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpaypaymentinitializeoptions.md

 When AmazonPay is initialized, a widget will be inserted into the DOM.
 The widget has a list of payment options for the customer to choose from.

-A set of options that are required to initialize the Amazon Pay payment method.

-When AmazonPay is initialized, a widget will be inserted into the DOM.
-The widget has a list of payment options for the customer to choose from.

 ## Hierarchy

 * **AmazonPayPaymentInitializeOptions**